a-b-street/abstreet/docs/design/tutorial.md

 	- and still have a single blocking plugin possible, like warp

 	thursday pick-up:
-	- rewrite turn_cycler; i dont understand it. also it used to block input after starting to tab through stuff. weird?
 	- overlapping keys to quit stuff...
 	- cant edit mode when sim is actively running
 		- where does sim ctrler belong?